expln/metamath-lamp/docs/guide.md

 > Select that new statement and duplicate it, in the duplicate change
 > <tt>( sin ` A) e.
 CC</t> to `A e.
 CC`, Enter, and unify.

-This new statement antecendent is still not exactly the same as the goal antecedent, but it's very close.
+This new statement antecedent is still not exactly the same as the goal antecedent, but it's very close.
 It's likely the tool can easily complete that, so let's create a new statement based on the one we just created but has the *exact* same antecedent as the goal.